sabamoazzam28/prudential/README.md

 # Assignment Overview

-The entire stack as been designed in ubuntu OS.The entire task has been automated through **Ansible** playbook.
+The entire stack as been designed in ubuntu OS and automated through **Ansible** playbook.
 Below are the steps which explains the CICD:

 * ***Step 1*** : Git clone the repo where app resides
 * ***Step 2*** : Use the application source to build jar file using maven and make image from that generated jar file through **Dockerfile**